jamalmazrui/CSUNATC18docs/ReadMe.md

 This project is an experiment in a self-service system based on professional trust.
 Please post document links only if you were a speaker at the 2018 [CSUN Assistive Technology Conference](http://csunconference.org).

-Feel free to use (responsibly) other collaboration features of the `CSUNATC18docs` repository, e.g., cloning it or adding  related material.
+Feel free to use (responsibly) other collaboration features of the `CSUNATC18docs` repository, e.g., by cloning it or adding  related material.